TrustworthyComputing/ZeroJava-compiler/README.md

 ```

-Our compiler supports zMIPS static analysis and optimizations.
+Our compiler supports IR static analysis and optimizations.
 In order to enable the optimizer pass the argument `--opts` command line argument.

 We provide various ZeroJava examples in the [src/test/resources/](./src/test/resources/) directory.
-Those examples include `if-else` statements, comparisons, `while` loops, examples with `int[]` accesses and others that will help getting started with ZeroJava programming language.
+Those examples include `if-else` statements, comparisons, `while` loops, examples with `int[]` accesses and others that will help get started with ZeroJava programming language.

 For instance, a simple program that performs addition:
 ```